 If you need equipment, the Relais plein air du parc de la Gatineau (parking lot P2, with direct access to several trails) rents snowshoes and other gear.
-During the 2020–21 winter sports season, each of the wooden short-term shelters along the trails will be open to one household at a time for a quick warm-up, on a first-come, first-serve basis.
-In the evenings, you can book a shelter for a 75-minute period (reservations open two days in advance of each date).
+Wooden short-term shelters along the trails are useful for a quick warm-up (subject to availability).
 You can also book a four-season cabin, yurt or tent for an overnight stay!

 Located within Gatineau Park, the Camp Fortune downhill ski centre also has a network of loop trails through the forest for snowshoers.
 Access to the snowshoe trails is free if you rent snowshoes from Camp Fortune or if you’ve bought an unlimited ski pass.
-Camp Fortune has a lodge where you can warm up briefly and use the washrooms, and there will be a food truck on site this year (replacing the usual food services).
+Camp Fortune has lodges where you can warm up, get food and use the washrooms.

 Britannia Winter Trail

-A 15-minute drive west of downtown, you can put on your snowshoes to explore the eight-kilometre (five mile) Britannia Winter Trail.
-Winding through Britannia Park on the Ottawa River shore, the groomed trail is open to cross-country skiers, walkers and fat bikers, in addition to snowshoers.
+A 15-minute drive west of downtown, you can put on your snowshoes to explore the 15-kilometre (9.3 mile) Britannia Winter Trail.
+Winding along the Trans-Canada Trail between the Sir John A MacDonald Parkway and Andrew Haydon Park on the Ottawa River shore, the groomed trail is open to cross-country skiers, walkers and fat bikers, in addition to snowshoers.
 Pop into the nearby Britannia Coffeehouse to warm up with cookies, coffee, hot chocolate and other treats.

-The Sir John A. Macdonald Winter Trail (AKA the SJAM Trail) is another popular winter recreational trail beside the Ottawa River.
+The Kichi Sibi Winter Trail (formerly known as the Sir John A MacDonald or SJAM Trail) is another popular winter recreational trail beside the Ottawa River.
 It’s a little closer to downtown, as it winds westward from the Canadian War Museum past several lively neighbourhoods, such as Wellington West and Westboro Village.
 The trail actually offers two groomed, flat tracks: one is reserved for snowshoers, fat-bikers and walkers, and the other one for cross-country skiers.
 In all, the trail includes 18 kilometres (11 miles) to explore, which includes several tracks looping through adjacent parkland.

 There are lots of options for fuelling up before, during or after your snowshoe outing.
 The Mill Street Brew Pub is right on the trail and serves pub meals and craft beers (ask about their Trail Ale!).
-Alternatively, you can get a snack and a warm beverage at the Bistro at Remic Rapids Park, where a small Nordic Village also offers rest areas, a firepit and basic washroom facilities.
+Alternatively, you can get a snack and a warm beverage at the Bistro at Remic Rapids Park, where a small Nordic Village also offers rest areas, a firepit and basic washroom facilities (subject to availability).

 Remic Rapids is one of several spots along the trail with a parking lot.
 If you prefer public transit, you can easily access the SJAM Trail from the nearby LRT O-Train Confederation Line.